Teacher Licensure for Early Childhood (Pre-Kindergarten - Grade 2)

 The early childhood licensure program prepares students to educate and care for children in both public and private early childhood education settings, including public school classrooms from Pre-Kindergarten to Grade 2.
 The curriculum emphasizes the inclusive design of early childhood environments and curricula, innovative teaching strategies and practices, and authentic assessment of the whole child.

-To fulfill the requirements for the early childhood licensure program, students must complete a major in education, which includes the licensure program.
-Candidates for Initial licensure must complete coursework in the following areas:
+To fulfill the requirements for the early childhood licensure program, students must complete a liberal arts/science major as well as a major in education, which includes the licensure program.
+Candidates for Initial licensure must also complete specific coursework in the following subject matter areas:

-Students should meet with an Education Department advisor during their first year to learn how these required subject matter courses may also fulfill MCLA core curriculum requirements.
+Students should meet with an Education Department advisor during their first semester to learn how these required subject matter courses may also fulfill MCLA core curriculum requirements.

 - Environmental Studies